Code MedDRA Terms

 Successful MedDRA Auto-Code

-When you change the reported term with the MedDRA browser, the coded term will also be cleared.
+When you change the reported term with the MedDRA Browser, the coded term is also cleared.
 The previous coded term will be struck through to indicate that it will be cleared when you save.
-You can clear the coded MedDRA code and the reported term by selecting Clear Selection.
+You can clear the coded MedDRA term and the reported term by selecting Clear Selection.

 modified-meddra-terms